 Updating Your Aadhaar Information

 Ensuring your details are up-to-date helps you maintain control over your Aadhaar.
 It ensures that all communications and authentications reach you directly.
-This proactive approach is vital for robust identity management.

 You should update your demographic details like your address, name, date of birth, gender, mobile number, and email whenever they change.
 Biometric updates are also recommended every 10 years or if there are significant physical changes, as per the latest official guidelines.
 Accurate information ensures seamless service access.

-How To Update Aadhaar
+How to Update Aadhaar Details

 Updates can be done online for some demographic details or by visiting an Aadhaar Enrolment/Update Centre for others.
 Online updates usually require an OTP to your registered mobile number, reinforcing security.
 For biometric updates, a visit to a centre is mandatory.